Roy DeMeo, The Bloodthirsty Brooklyn Mobster Who Was Behind As Many As 200 Murders

 Roy DeMeo had a knack for making people disappear.
-As a member of the Gambino crime family, DeMeo ran his crew methodically, with an almost business-like approach to organized crime, which included auto theft, loan sharking, drug trafficking, and selling taboo pornographic films involving both bestiality and child porn.
+As a member of the Gambino crime family, DeMeo ran his crew methodically.
+He had an almost business-like approach to organized crime, which included auto theft, loansharking, and drug trafficking.

-More than anything, however, DeMeo and his crew were most infamous for their alleged involvement in more than 100 murders carried out using their signature “Gemini Method.”
+More than anything, however, DeMeo and his crew were infamous for their alleged involvement in as many as 200 murders carried out using their signature “Gemini Method.”

-Of course, a guy like Roy DeMeo would naturally make more than a few enemies in his day, so it was little surprise when his body was found dead in the trunk of his car on January 10, 1983 in Brooklyn.
+Of course, a guy like Roy DeMeo would naturally make more than a few enemies.
+So, it was no surprise when his body was found frozen in the trunk of his car in a Brooklyn parking lot in January 1983.

 And in the wake of his death, Roy DeMeo left behind a brutal legacy of violence.